 MAME is a piece of software you run on a PC that lets you run and play thousands of old arcade games.
 It works by emulating the hardware necessary to run the original game ROM files.
 So the games aren't a simulation of the originals.
 They ARE the originals.
 The aim of the MAME development team is to ensure the old games aren't lost as the hardware becomes more rare.
 Note that their purpose is to preserve these items of electronic history as exactly as possible.
 They aren't trying to make every game playable on your regular home PC.
 The fact that most games are playable is just a nice side effect for people who love the classics.

 The resulting product is a complete game arcade inside a TARDIS.
 Yes, it's functional -as a game arcade.

 11. Murphy Bed

 A man in New Zealand built a very special bed for his son.
 By day, it’s a life-size TARDIS disguised as a police box.
 By night, it’s a fold-down bed!
 It has a working police light, pulsing LEDs, and a talking telephone.
-The bed was put up for auction last year, but unfortunately did not sell.
+The bed was put up for auction in 2010, but unfortunately did not sell.
 However, you can still get some build details at the auction site.
 It's is very functional -as a bed.

 Note: The plural of TARDIS is a subject of some argument.
 I borrowed the title usage from the site The Who Universe.